jacobtomlinson/website/_posts/2016/2016-09-20-build-ios-10-xcode-8-game-maker.md

 ## Introduction

 Building games for iOS is straight forward with Game Maker.
-You create the game as you would any other in Game Maker, but in order to build it you must have a Mac with Xcode installed.
+You create the game as normal in Game Maker, but in order to build it you must have a Mac with Xcode installed.
 You must configure Game Maker with the IP address of your Mac and the username and password.
 When you build the project Game Maker will produce an Xcode compatible project, copy it onto your Mac and open it in Xcode.
 You can find [comprehensive instructions][yoyo-ios-guide] on the YoYo Games website.

 As of the release of iOS 10 and Xcode 8 the project created by Game Maker Studio is not quite compatible any more.
 It's not a big problem and I'm sure YoYo will release an update for it soon.
 However in the mean time you will need to perform a couple of workaround tasks when you build.